Today we are going to make a DIY Batman Costume!

 Fold gauntlet in half, right sides together, and sew seam using a 1/4″ seam allowance.
 If you are more comfortable with 1/2″ that is fine too.

 Because the original sleeve of the pajama pattern is drafted to be pulled in with a fitted cuff, you may need to take in the wrist of your gauntlet for the costume.
 To do this, while the gauntlet is inside out, simply sew starting an inch from the wrist end diagonally away from the seam towards the wrist’s edge.
 I took mine in about a 1/2″.
 You can then tack the extra bit of fabric to the side.
 Finish the other end by tacking the seam down in the same direction with a quick zig zag stitch.

 BAM!
 DIY Batman Costume Gauntlet is finished!

-Now for those awesome shoe covers.
-These would come in handy with so many different costumes.
+These batman shoe covers are perfect for this costume but would come in handy with so many different costumes.
 And they are sew easy to do!

-We have some pattern drafting to do.
+We have some pattern drafting to do for this part of the costume.
 Measure your child’s leg (or yourself, you can always make yourself some killer shoe covers for a costume!)
 Take the measurement from the ground up.
 Add a 1/2″-1″ to the length you want your shoe cover to be.
 You will loose a bit of height with the way the shoe cover wraps under the shoe.
 I went with 7″ for the back seam measurement and 8 1/2″ for the point in the front.

 Just like we used the sleeve to make the gauntlet pattern, we are going to use the leg to make our shoe cover.
 Place the pattern piece on your drafting paper with the bottom of the leg 3″ from the edge of the paper to account for the length added by the cuff.
 Using a ruler, add 1/2″ to the width of the pattern and draw a line on each side of the leg to your desired height for the back seam of the shoe cover.
 My back seam is 7″ tall.